beginning of content

 Composite

-You can get a composite resin veneer in one visit to your dentist or dental practitioner.
-Composite resin is the same as the material used for white dental fillings.
+You can get a composite resin veneer in one visit to your dental professional.
+Composite resin is the material used for white dental fillings.

 Composite resin veneers are applied directly to the front of your tooth in layers.
-The composite veneer is then shaped and polished by your dentist or dental practitioner.
+The composite veneer is then shaped and polished by your dental professional.

-Your dentist or dental practitioner will match the colour of the veneers with your surrounding teeth to make them look as natural as possible.
+Your dental professional will match the colour of the veneers with your surrounding teeth to make them look as natural as possible.

 A small amount of your natural tooth may need to be trimmed so that the veneer fits well.
-Your dentist or dental practitioner might use a local anaesthetic so that you don’t feel any pain during this step.
+Your dental professional might use a local anaesthetic so that you don't feel any pain during this step.

 What are the benefits and risks of choosing veneers?